Bonnie Hunt

-Bonnie Lynn Hunt (born September 22, 1961) is an American actress and comedian.
-Her film roles include Rain Man, Beethoven, Beethoven's 2nd, Jumanji, Jerry Maguire, The Green Mile, Cheaper by the Dozen, Cheaper by the Dozen 2, and Red One.
+Bonnie Hunt (born September 22, 1961) is an American actress and comedian.
+Beginning in the 1980s, she gained recognition for supporting roles in films including Rain Man (1988), Beethoven (1992), Beethoven's 2nd (1993), Jumanji (1995), Jerry Maguire (1996), and The Green Mile (1999).
+Hunt made her directorial debut with the romantic drama Return to Me (2000), in which she also starred.

+Hunt achieved wider attention for Life with Bonnie (2002–2004), the ABC sitcom which she co-created, wrote, directed, executive produced and starred in, garnering nominations for two Golden Globes and the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
+Other series of hers include The Building (1993), Bonnie (1995–1996), and the talk show The Bonnie Hunt Show (2008–2010), which she hosted.
+The latter earned her a Daytime Emmy Award nomination.

-Hunt has done voice work starting with A Bug's Life (1998) and went on to voice characters in multiple animated franchises including Monsters, Inc. (2001-present), Cars (2006-present), Toy Story (2010-present), and Zootopia (2016-present).
-She starred in Grand and Davis Rules, as well as creating, producing, writing, and starring in The Building, Bonnie, and Life with Bonnie.
-From 2008 to 2010, she hosted The Bonnie Hunt Show.
+Also a voice actress, Hunt has shifted her focus to animated media, with films such as A Bug's Life (1998) and the franchises Monsters, Inc. (2001–present), Cars (2006–present), Toy Story (2010–present), and Zootopia (2016–present).
+In 2024, she portrayed Mrs. Claus in the Christmas action film Red One.

 Early life

-Bonnie Lynn Hunt was born on September 22, 1961, in Chicago, Illinois, to Robert Edward Hunt (1927–1981), an electrician, and Alice E. Hunt (née Jatczak; 1925–2021).
-Her father was of Irish and Belgian ancestry and her mother was of Polish descent.
+Hunt's father was of Irish and Belgian ancestry and her mother was of Polish descent.
 She has three older brothers named Patrick, Kevin, and Tom, two older sisters named Cathy and Carol, and a younger sister named Mary.

-She was educated in Catholic schools, attending Saint Ferdinand School and Notre Dame High School for Girls in Chicago, and worked part-time as a nurse's aide.
+She was educated in Roman Catholic schools, attending Saint Ferdinand School and Notre Dame High School for Girls in Chicago, and worked part-time as a nurse's aide.

 In 1982, Hunt worked as an oncology nurse at Northwestern Memorial Hospital in Chicago.
 In 1984, she co-founded an improvisational comedy troupe called An Impulsive Thing.
 Hunt also performed as a member of Chicago's world-famous the Second City, joining in 1986.

 In 1988, while a nurse, Hunt auditioned on her lunch break for the role of waitress Sally Dibbs in Rain Man and won it.